-- Due to complexity in deployment, users experience performance delays and in many cases are often unable to access the applications due to VPN connectivity issues.
+- Due to complexity in deployment, users experience performance delays and in many cases are unable to access applications due to VPN connectivity issues.

-- IT admins find VPNs are expensive to acquire, maintain, and upgrade.
+- IT admins find legacy VPNs are expensive to acquire, maintain, and upgrade.

 Banyan Zero Trust Solution for Secure Resource Access

-Increasingly mobile users, like employees, partners, contractors, and 3rd party developers, need to access resources and applications utilizing personal devices which are typically unmanaged.
+Increasingly mobile users – employees, partners, contractors, and 3rd party developers – need to access resources and applications utilizing personal devices which are typically unmanaged.

-The changing nature of the people and devices that access sensitive resources and applications across distributed deployments models make VPNs completely ill-suited to protect this environment.
+The changing nature of the people and devices that access sensitive resources and applications across distributed deployments models make legacy VPNs ill-suited to protect this environment.